Before breeding hamsters, one should consider why s/he should breed his/her hamster.

 Once bred, the female hamster should be given 4 months to recover condition before breeding again.
 Female hamsters are usually sterile at 12 to 14 months of age.

-A female Syrian Hamster should only be introduced to a male hamster in a neutral territory i.e. neither in her nor in his cage.
+A female Syrian Hamster should only be introduced to a male hamster in a neutral territory.
+This means that hamster mating should never take place in her cage or in his cage, but in a neutral territory like for example in a new cage or an enclosed area of your room.
 This also applies for Chinese Hamsters.
 If the female hamster attacks the male hamster, it means that the female is not in heat.
 When a female hamster is in oestrus, she will accept the male hamster and mate.
 On the contrary, Dwarf Hamsters are much easier to mate.
 When housing a female and a male Dwarf Hamster in the same cage, the female will soon become pregnant.
 If you notice some blood at the female's rear area, it can mean that she did her first mating.

 Regarding Syrian and Chinese Hamsters, it is very important to separate the male hamster after mating since they are solitary animals.
 In the case of Dwarf Hamsters, it is best to separate the male hamster when the female gives birth since the female hamster will be immediately in heat after giving birth; the male hamster will mate the female again and it is not healthy for her to have two consecutive pregnancies.
 Also, in the case of Dwarf Hamsters; if two or more female Dwarfs are housed together and one of the female hamsters is pregnant, you can leave the female Dwarfs housed in the same cage with the pregnant hamster since, they will help the mother hamster taking care of her babies!